© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman forts, marching camps and associated monuments is a scheduled monument protected by Historic England under reference 1021151.
 View the official record →

-I do not have access to the specific details of NHLE list entry 1021151 in my training data.
+I do not have reliable access to the specific details of the monument designated NHLE 1021151 in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021151.

 Roman forts, marching camps and associated monuments is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021151.